a2stuff/a2d/res/notes/testplan.md

     * Clear selection.
 Press Shift+Tab repeatedly.
 Verify that icons are selected in reverse lexicographic order.
     * Select an icon.
 Press Shift+Tab.
 Verify that the previous icon in lexicographic order is selected.

-# TODO: Rewrite this A -> Vol's icon, B -> Vol's window, C -> Folder's icon, D -> Folder's window

-* Repeat the following, with a volume icon (A), an open volume window (B) with a folder icon (C), and a window for that folder (D).
-  * Drag a file from another volume onto A. Verify that B activates and refreshes, and that B's used/free numbers update.
-Click on D. Verify that D's used/free numbers update.
-  * Drag a file from another volume onto B. Verify that B activates and refreshes, and that B's item count/used/free numbers update.
-Click on D. Verify that D's used/free numbers update.
-  * Copy a file from another volume to A using File > Copy To....
-Verify that B activates and refreshes, and that B's item count/used/free numbers update.
-Click on D. Verify that D's used/free numbers update.
-  * Drag a file from another volume onto D. Verify that D activates and refreshes, and that D's item count/used/free numbers update.
-Click on B. Verify that B's used/free numbers update.
-  * Copy file from another volume to C using File > Copy File....
-Verify that D activates and refreshes, and that D's item count/used/free numbers update.
-Click on B. Verify that B's used/free numbers update.
-  * Drag a file from B to the trash.
-Verify that B refreshes, and that B's item count/used/free numbers update.
-Click on D. Verify that D's used/free numbers update.
-  * Delete a file from B using File > Delete.
-Verify that B refreshes, and that B's item count/used/free numbers update.
-Click on D. Verify that D's used/free numbers update.
-  * Drag a file from D to the trash.
-Verify that D refreshes, and that D's item count/used/free numbers update.
-Click on B. Verify that B's used/free numbers update.
-  * Delete a file from D using File > Delete.
-Verify that D refreshes, and that D's item count/used/free numbers update.
-Click on B. Verify that B's used/free numbers update.
-  * Duplicate a file in D using File > Duplicate.
-Verify that D refreshes, and that D's item count/used/free numbers update.
-Click on B. Verify that B's used/free numbers update.
-  * Drag a file in B onto C while holding Apple to copy it.
-Verify that D activates and refreshes, and that D's item count/used/free numbers update.
-Click on B. Verify that B's used/free numbers update.
-  * Drag a file in B onto D while holding Apple to copy it.
-Verify that D activates and refreshes, and that D's item count/used/free numbers update.
-Click on B. Verify that B's used/free numbers update.

 * Launch DeskTop.
 Open a volume containing no files.
 Verify that the default minimum window size is used - about 170px by 50px not counting title/scrollbars.